Flexksx/Flexksx/README.md

 # Hi there 👋
 I am a Software Engineering student at the Technical University of Moldova. \
 I like to build stuff, participate at hackatons and explore new things 💻
+---

-My most used languages are: \
+## My most used languages are
 [![My Skills](https://skillicons.dev/icons?i=js,java,python)](https://skillicons.dev) \
-but I want to learn more about \
+## but I want to learn more about
 [![My Skills](https://skillicons.dev/icons?i=cpp,rust)](https://skillicons.dev)

 <p>